A Sober and Healthy Life

 A Sober and Healthy Life - Providence Holistic Counseling Services - rock bottom JK Rowling

 In the last 20 years or so, many other programs have grown in popularity as methods to treat alcoholism and addiction.
 Each system claims to be the most effective means for treating substance abuse.
 The success of other programs has created attention between AA and Narcotics Anonymous versus all the other non-12-step programs of recovery.
 This is both sad and unproductive.
-When ego, power and control are the strongest voices in a conversation, rarely are there positive results.
-It is a shame that the focus of creating a sober and healthy life has taken a backseat to each person defending the program that was successful in their personal recovery.
-The focus should always be on creating a sober and healthy life for yourself and others, the rest is fear-based ego, power and control.
+When ego, power, and control are the strongest voices in a conversation, rarely are there positive results.
+It is a shame that the focus on creating a sober and healthy life has taken a backseat to each person defending the program that was successful in their personal recovery.
+The focus should always be on creating a sober and healthy life for yourself and others; the rest is fear-based ego, power, and control.

 A Sober and Healthy Life - Providence Holistic Counseling Services - How has recovery effected you